vuejs/docs/src/guide/render-function.md

 #### Event Modifiers

-For the `.passive`, `.capture`, and `.once` event modifiers, they can be concatenated after event name using camel case.
+For the `.passive`, `.capture`, and `.once` event modifiers, they can be concatenated after the event name using camel case.

 For example: